What is feature adoption rate and why does it matter?

 Full Explanation

 Feature adoption rate is calculated as (active users of feature / total active users) × 100.
 It's a critical product metric because it reveals which features deliver genuine value versus which are superficial additions.
 A new feature with sub-30% adoption after 90 days suggests product-market issues or unclear value communication.
 Features with adoption above 70% are typically core to the product experience.
 Tracking adoption cohort-by-cohort (by signup date) helps distinguish between early adopters who naturally try everything versus mainstream users who adopt only when value is obvious.
 For SaaS companies, features with high adoption typically correlate with lower churn because users become more invested in the platform.
 Conversely, companies that launch features with poor adoption often face challenges in demonstrating product differentiation during fundraising.
+For investors evaluating startup opportunities, unit economics and cohort analysis provide insight into the sustainability and quality of growth.
+Vanity metrics like total users or gross revenue can mask underlying problems, while metrics like payback period, contribution margin, and cohort retention curves reveal the true health of the business model.
+Opagio's Growth Platform integrates these metrics into a comprehensive view that connects operational performance to intangible asset value, helping both founders and investors make more informed decisions.

 Try It Yourself